AshTd/Voxel-Builder-Legacy/README.md

 ## Installation
 1. Clone the repository to your local machine.
-2. Install the required packages using pip install -r requirements.txt.
+2. Install the required packages using `pip install -r requirements.txt`.

 ## Credits
 Inspired by: [John Kunz](https://www.johnkunz.com/geometric-landscapes/)